photo credit: Giulia Verdinelli

 Is it a pasta?
 Is it a bean stew?
 Is it a meaty broth?
 No, it’s all of the above, in one bowl.
 This could very well be the picture that accompanies the word ‘hearty’ in the dictionary.
 A must-order.

 We’ve had two cacio e pepe offerings here.
-The excellent classic cacio e pepe that comes as part of the three course £19 set menu.
+The good classic cacio e pepe that comes as part of the three course £19 set menu.
 Then there’s the a la carte cacio e pepe with asparagi that comes swimming in sauce and is a bit of a dud.
 Even if you’re kicking it a la carte, request the set menu version.

 Portion size: epic.
 This is a huge slab of pork belly covered in a great warming sauce with three accompanying sides.